emersonposadas/ansible-amazon-linux-wordpress/README.md

 ### - Edit the hosts file as your need.

-- EIP = External IP of your Ec2.
+- EIP = External IP of your EC2 instance
 - KeyPath = private key path.

 ```